Easy Origami Heart Instructions: Learn How to Make an Origami Heart Step-by-Step

-This simple origami is the perfect way to send a love note or short poem to make someone smile.
+This simple origami is the perfect way to share kindness and send a love note or short poem to make someone smile.

 Possible recipients